shaik80/weather_app_using_api/README.md

 <b> Author: Shaik Mudassir </b>

 Hello , Alien
-Welcome to Weather app using api.
+welcome to weather app using api.
 This application display's current weather details of a particular city when selected